Preheat oven to 400 degrees F. Butter or grease a rimmed baking sheet or casserole dish.

 Place the mini meatloaves on the prepared baking sheet or casserole dish (as many as you want to cook - if frozen, defrost completely before cooking).
 Bake at 400 degrees F for 25 minutes (or until the internal temperature is 160 degrees).

 This recipes yields 8 mini meatloaves.
 For a smaller batch, the recipe is easily cut in half.
-To feed a crows, it's easily doubled.
+To feed a crowd, it's easily doubled.

 Make-ahead / freezer directions: After all the loaves have been formed, wrap the ones you don't want to cook right away like burritos in plastic wrap.
 They can be kept in the fridge for a few days until you are ready to cook, or freezer for up to 6 months.
 Before cooking, make sure you defrost in the fridge for at least 24 hours to fully unfreeze the meat, otherwise you risk overcooking the outside and undercooking the inside.